sumbach/modern-cljs/doc/tutorial-16.md

 > constructs to make it possible.

-If you compare again the server-side version of the `modern-cljs.shopping.validators_test.clj` file with the corresponding client-side version, you can see that the only detectable variation is confined in the namespace declaration and it pertains the macros requirements.
+If you compare again the server-side version of the `modern_cljs/shopping/validators_test.clj` file with the corresponding client-side version, you can see that the only detectable difference is confined to the namespace declaration and it pertains to the macro requirements.

-However, if you take a look at the documentation about the [cljx][16] lein plugin by [Kevin Lynagh][17] plugin, you'll discover that our scenario perfectly fits with its scope.
+However, if you take a look at the documentation for the [cljx][16] lein plugin by [Kevin Lynagh][17], you'll discover that our scenario perfectly fits within its scope:

 > Cljx is a Lein plugin that emits Clojure and ClojureScript code from a
 > single metadata-annotated codebase.